Skip To Main Content

 Curriculum Highlights

-Read about our monarch butterfly project, interdisciplinary Chicago unit, and annual science fair
+Read about our field trips, interdisciplinary Chicago unit, and annual science fair

 Innovation and creativity abound in the Chicago City Day School curriculum.
 Our teachers develop projects and units of inquiry that delight students while pushing them to think in new ways.
 Here are some examples of the incredible learning that happens at City Day